wkrueger/wkrueger.github.io/md/2022-07-ret-cra-to-vite/CRA To Vite.md

 ## Environment variables

-Vite doesnt read environment variables from `process.env`, but rather from `import.meta.env`; Also, the `NODE_ENV` variable is found on the `import.meta.env.mode`, which is set according to the build tool used (vite dev server, vite build or vitest);
+Vite doesnt read environment variables from `process.env`, but rather from `import.meta.env`; Also, the `NODE_ENV` variable is found on the `import.meta.env.mode`, which is set according to the build environment used (Vite dev server, Vite build or vitest);

-Some bad taste environmental variables like `BROWSER=none` or `PORT` won't be needed anymore (Vite's server accepts a `--port` argument like 99% of other software in the world).
+Some badly tasting environment variables like `BROWSER=none` or `PORT` won't be needed anymore (Vite's server accepts a `--port` argument like 99% of other software in the world).

 The default environment variable _safe prefix_ is `VITE_APP` instead of `REACT_APP`.
 This can be changed on the `envPrefix` setting (as shown above), as to avoid some refactoring.

 ## Type defs

-If you previously depended on strictly typed `process.env`, you may need to move those types to the corresponding global interfaces `ImportMetaEnv` and `ImportMeta`, as shown on the [environment variable docs.](https://vitejs.dev/guide/env-and-mode.html#env-files);
+If you previously worked on a strictly typed `process.env`, you may need to move those types to the corresponding global interfaces `ImportMetaEnv` and `ImportMeta`, as shown on the [environment variable docs.](https://vitejs.dev/guide/env-and-mode.html#env-files);

+We also need to replace the build tool types.
 On react.app-env.d.ts, replace:
 ```diff
 - /// <reference types="react-scripts" />
 + /// <reference types="vite/client" />